 Plot and Storyline Quality (0 points)

-It is very difficult to take this plot seriously because of its very thin premise.
-There is rarely a time when a property’s tax value being assessed ‘too high’ is a problem.
-Having the entire story hang on this ‘injustice’ is very juvenile and disingenuous.
-Besides this, throwing a musical on top of it combined with a patriarchal fundamentalist Christian worldview is just too much to handle.
+It is very difficult to take this plot seriously because of its musical elements and because of its basically patriarchal fundamentalist Christian worldview.
+While the issue discussed therein has some basis in reality, its presentation is very poor and its messaging is too in-your-face.
 The dialogue that isn’t sung comes off as manufactured, thus creating very cardboard characters.
 The ‘villains’ are extremely cheesy strawmen.
 There is too much fake outrage that attempts to fuel this half-baked nearly-propaganda piece.
 Whatever point is trying to be driven home here is too easily lost and generally contributes to a further negative view of Christian entertainment.

 Acting Quality (1 point)